Above: Bowel cancer screening campaign Youtube video featuring Mary G

 Phase 1 of the new bowel cancer screening campaign is running across radio, digital and social media platforms in the Kimberley and Pilbara regions over the next few months.

 We have teamed up with Mary G, an Aboriginal personality, educator, and radio presenter to raise awareness of bowel cancer amongst the Aboriginal community and encourage more people to do the NBCSP test when they receive it in the mail.

-The campaign also features local people from the targeted regions who are keen to share the message about bowel screening with their communities.
+Phase 2 of the campaign will feature local people from the South West, Wheatbelt, Great Southern, Goldfields, Midwest, and Perth regions who are keen to share the message about bowel screening with their communities.

 We developed the campaign in consultation with Aboriginal Health Council of Western Australia and Derbarl Yerrigan Health Service.
 In the process we also consulted Aboriginal Medical Services, Elders and Aboriginal staff from local clinics and organisations in the regions, including WA Country Health Service.

 How you can help